 Let’s take a closer look at the links among thyroid conditions, depression, and anxiety.

 Researchers have known for a long time that people who have thyroid conditions are more likely to experience depression and vice versa.
 But with the rising diagnosis rates of anxiety and depression, there’s an urgency to revisit the issue.

 Hyperthyroidism is a condition characterized by an overactive thyroid.
-A review of the literature estimates that of people who have hyperthyroidism also have clinical anxiety.
-Depression occurs in of people diagnosed with hyperthyroidism.
+A review of the literature estimates that

 If you have hyperthyroidism, your symptoms may have a lot in common with clinical anxiety and bipolar depression.
 These symptoms include:

 - elevated heart rate